Optical fiber: Light scattering

 where λ is wavelength, n is refractive index, p is photo-elastic coefficient, β_{c} is isothermal compressibility, k_{B} is the Boltzmann constant, T_{f} is fictive temperature.
-The only physically significant variable affecting scattering on density fluctuations is the fictive temperature of the glass, lower fictive temperature results in a more homogeneous glass and lower Rayleigh scattering.
+The only physically significant variable affecting scattering on density fluctuations is the fictive temperature of the glass; a lower fictive temperature results in a more homogeneous glass and lower Rayleigh scattering.
 Fictive temperature may be dramatically reduced by about 100 wt. ppm of alkali oxide dopant in the fiber core, as well as slower cooling of the fiber during the fiber draw process.
 These approaches are used to produce optical fibers with the lowest attenuation, especially those for submarine telecom cables.

 For small dopant concentrations, R_{c} is proportional to x(dn/dx)^{2}, where x is the mole fraction of the dopant in SiO_{2}-based glass and n is the refractive index of the glass.
-When GeO_{2} dopant is used to increase the refractive index of the fiber core, it increases the concentration fluctuation component of Rayleigh scattering, and attenuation of the fiber.
+When GeO_{2} dopant is used to increase the refractive index of the fiber core, it increases the concentration fluctuation component of Rayleigh scattering and attenuation of the fiber.
 This is why the lowest attenuation fibers do not use GeO_{2} in the core, and use fluorine in the cladding, to reduce the refractive index of the cladding.
 R_{c} in pure silica core fiber is proportional to the overlap integral between LP01 mode and fluorine-induced concentration fluctuation component in the cladding.

 In the core of potassium-doped pure silica-core (KPSC) fiber only density fluctuations play a significant role, as the concentrations of K_{2}O, fluorine and chlorine are very low.
 The density fluctuations in the core are moderated by lower fictive temperature resulting from potassium doping, and are further reduced by annealing during the fiber draw process.
 This differs from the cladding, where higher fluorine dopant levels and the resulting concentration fluctuations add to the loss.
-In such fibers the light travelling through the core experiences lower scattering and lower attenuation compared to the light propagating through the cladding segment of the fiber.
+In such fibers, the light travelling through the core experiences lower scattering and lower attenuation compared to the light propagating through the cladding segment of the fiber.

 At high optical powers, scattering can also be caused by nonlinear optical processes in the fiber.